VDA5050/VDA5050/VDA5050_EN.md

 headerId | uint32 | Header ID of the message.<br> The headerId is defined per topic and incremented by 1 with each sent (but not necessarily received) message. timestamp | string | Timestamp (ISO 8601, UTC); YYYY-MM-DDTHH:mm:ss.fffZ (e.g., "2017-04-15T11:40:03.123Z"). version | string | Version of the protocol [Major].[Minor].[Patch] (e.g., 1.3.2).
-manufacturer | string | Manufacturer of the AGV. serialNumber | string | Serial number of the AGV.
+manufacturer | string | Manufacturer of the mobile robot. serialNumber | string | Serial number of the mobile robot.

 ### Protocol version